ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The string MUST be randomly generated so as to be unguessable by an attacker within the time it is accepted.
 The time in which this code will be accepted SHOULD be short lived, such as several minutes.
-It is RECOMMENDED that this code be no more than eight characters in length.
+It is RECOMMENDED that this code be between six and eight characters in length.

 ~~~ json